A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Numerical experiments

 for $j \in \{1, \dots, N\}$.

 Figure~\ref{fig:beta'_beta''_pi_4_1CP} considers the solution of the reduced SDP (Eq.~\eqref{reduceddual}) and the heuristic (Eq.~\eqref{reduceddual2}).
-We note the following two observations: (1) Our reduction (Eq.~\eqref{reduceddual}) is the probability of both detecting as well as localizing a single change point for sequences of length $220$.
+We note the following two observations: (1) Our reduction (Eq.~\eqref{reduceddual}) is the probability of both detecting as well as localizing a single changepoint for sequences of length $220$.
 Without this reduction, solving Eq.~\eqref{eq:gen_QSD2} involves finding operators of size $2^{220} \times 2^{220}$.
 (2) Observe that solving our heuristic solution (Eq.~\eqref{reduceddual2}) is roughly \emph{seven} times faster, with a gap of only about $10^{-3}$.

-\paragraph{At most two change points.} In addition to the possible mutation to the state $\ket{+}$, here we look at the scenario where Bob suspects of a further mutation at some point $c_2$, to produce the state $\ket{1}$.
-Bob's task is now to identify both of the change points, at $c_1$ as well as at $c_2$.
+\paragraph{At most two changepoints.} In addition to the possible mutation to the state $\ket{+}$, here we look at the scenario where Bob suspects of a further mutation at some point $c_2$, to produce the state $\ket{1}$.
+Bob's task is now to identify both of the changepoints, at $c_1$ as well as at $c_2$.
 This can be accomplished by simply discriminating between all the possible states described in Eq.~(\ref{eq:no_CP_eg}, \ref{eq:1CP_eg}, \ref{eq:2CP_eg}).

-The closer-the-better reward scheme of Eq.~\eqref{eq:R_ME_SD} is modified as
+The closer-the-better reward scheme of Eq.~\eqref{eq:R_ME_ctbr} is modified as

 Figure~\ref{fig:beta'_beta''_pi_4_2CP} contrasts the solution of the reduced SDP (Eq.~\eqref{reduceddual}) when the variable $X$ is constrained to be Hermitian, and for the heuristic, we require the variable $X$ to satisfy Eq.~\eqref{eq:X_2CP}, as a function of the length of the sequence $N$.
 Observe that for small sequence lengths up to length $13$, it may be disadvantageous to use the heuristic approach.
 However for sequences of larger lengths, our heuristic is within $0.044$ of the solution, while being roughly \emph{eight} times faster to compute.